teammicromouse/ev3-code/stable/README.md

 # ev3-code

-> [!CAUTION]
+> [!WARNING]
-> You are in an unstable folder.
-The "stable" name is a historical placeholder, and most of our actual stable code is located in the `PIN NG` folder.
+> Alone in this root directory, the code files in the stable directory are not of a stable state at all.
+The "stable" name is a historical placeholder, and most of our actual stable code is located in the `PIN NG` folder inside the `stable` folder.
 Stability and performance issues may arise when inspecting this code.

 > [!NOTE]
 > Due to the difficulty of using source controlled Git with EV3 binaries, most updates are tracked via GitHub releases and a file naming scheme.